agdturner/mxg/README.md

 - The saved XML file should be very similar to the input XML file, but there are some differences:
   - Comments are not preserved.
   - Additonal spaces are removed.
-  - Numbers may be format differently, so `1.2e3` may appear as `1200`.
+  - Numbers may format differently, for example `2.25E16` appears as `22500000000000000`.

 ## Development RoadMap
-- Development is currently in an alpha testing and Version 0.1 is being tested.
-- Alpha testing will continue throughout March 2024.
+- Development is currently in an alpha/prototyping phase which is scheduled to continue throughout March 2024...
 - Beta testing will follow...
+- Version 0.2 Sprint (due by 2024-03-07)
+  - This will build on Version 0.1
+  - Enhancements:
+    - Display all XML details in HTML
+      - Include details not exposed already in Molecules and Reactions tables
+      - Create tables for: Conditions, Model Parameters, and Control.
+    - Make all details editable
+- Version 0.3 Sprint (due by 2024-03-21)
+  - Allow users to add molecules and reactions from scratch and using an existing XML file as a template.

 ## Testing